jotavejv/css-sass-helper/README.md

 | mr      | r |  | 1 - 100px |
 | ml      | l |  | 1 - 100px |

+## How to install
+You can use the [cdn](https://cdn.rawgit.com/jotavejv/css-helper/master/helpers.css) `https://cdn.rawgit.com/jotavejv/css-helper/master/helpers.css` or download this repo.

 ## How to use
 In your sass file import the ***_helpers.scss***